kinojms/obsidian-notes/STCLOUD/IV. Cloud Economics and Billing.md

 - no cost for configuration/orchestration
 - but you pay for services that they provision
 - Orchestration - deploying servers, configs, etc.
+	- there are rules and you automatically deploy your resources
 - Ex:
 	- Amazon VPC - Network
 	- Elastic Beanstalk - Orchestration
 	- Auto Scaling - Orchestration
 	- AWS CloudFormation - Orchestration
-	- AWS Identity and Access Management
+	- AWS Identity and Access Management - Directory Services / Orchestration
+- not everything has a cost

+# Total cost of Ownership
+How do you compare which is cheape